 Tips for Creating a Great Instrument Engineer CV

-While the above example demonstrated strong content for your CV, the following tips explain proven formatting techniques and writing practices:
+While the above example demonstrated strong content for your CV, the following tips explain proven formatting techniques and writing practices that you’ll find in our CV maker:

 - Because there are many possible job titles and responsibilities may vary from one industry to another, it is a good strategy to change your CV slightly for every unique job you apply for.
 Look for strong keywords in the responsibilities descriptions you can include in your CV.